Skip to main content

 Conclusion

 You've now reached the end of your pilgrimage around Westminster Abbey.
-We invite you to look at the image above of Edward the Confessor's Shrine and say a prayer, or reflect on your experience of these poems and Edward's life.
+We invite you to look at the image above of Edward the Confessor's Shrine and say a prayer, or reflect on your experience of these words and Edward's life.

 Thank you for journeying with us this Edwardtide.